20 min read

 • Stock level

 If a tiebreaker is not set up to resolve conflicts resulting from identical product overall scores, products are shown in the order in which they are indexed by the search engine.
-Generally speaking, if business rules and context are set up for the product catalogue, few tiebreak situations will occur; however, it's a good best practice to set up a tiebreaker to cover any eventualities.
+Generally speaking, if business rules and context are set up for the product catalog, few tiebreak situations will occur; however, it's a good best practice to set up a tiebreaker to cover any eventualities.